ev2900/OpenSearch_Sigv4_IAM_Auth/README.md

 2. Navigate to the to the [opensearch-user on the IAM console](https://us-east-1.console.aws.amazon.com/iam/home#/users/opensearch-user?section=security_credentials) and create an access key

+3. Create a AWS CLI profile to store the access key Id and secret access key ```aws configure --profile os-profile```

 3. Log into OpenSearch dashboard, map the ARN of the IAM user to an OpenSearch role

 3. Run python script